ChanStacker/chanstacker.github.io/_posts/2022-03-04-linuxremotessh.markdown

 categories: linux
 ---

-* Even though username/password (basic auth) can be used tp remote only a linux box, the preferred way to remote is `SSH`.
+* Even though username/password (basic auth) can be used to remote on a linux box, the preferred way to remote is `SSH`.
 * The commands typed on a local shell session are route through a secure tunnel to the remote machine for execution.

 ## SSH authentication process